loda-lang/loda-programs/programs/oeis/list2.md

 * [A249586](http://oeis.org/A249586) ([L10 program](249/A249586.asm)): Sum of the first n^3 cubes.
 * [A249605](http://oeis.org/A249605) ([L14 program](249/A249605.asm)): Dissectible numbers in the sense of Gunjikar and Kaprekar.
 * [A249674](http://oeis.org/A249674) ([L02 program](249/A249674.asm)): a(n) = 30*n.
+* [A249708](http://oeis.org/A249708) ([L69 program](249/A249708.asm)): Number of length 2+3 0..n arrays with every four consecutive terms having the maximum of some two terms equal to the minimum of the remaining two terms.
 * [A249736](http://oeis.org/A249736) ([L14 program](249/A249736.asm)): Triangular numbers modulo 30.
 * [A249769](http://oeis.org/A249769) ([L30 program](249/A249769.asm)): Sequence of distinct least positive numbers such that the average of the first n terms is a factorial.
 * [A249852](http://oeis.org/A249852) ([L12 program](249/A249852.asm)): a(n) is the total number of pentagons on the left or the right of the vertical symmetry axis of a pentagon expansion (vertex to vertex) after n iterations.